 - All student members of a company (actors and technical crew) must sign the performance attendance sheet, which is posted on the backstage noticeboard no later than the half hour call. - All actors and technical crew must use the stage door entrance to the theatre.
-Cast and crew are not permitted in the foyers or other FOH areas from an hour prior to curtain up. - As a general rule, students should not use the foyer areas as a green room during technical rehearsals and on days of performance.
+Cast and crew are not permitted in the foyers or other FOH areas from an hour prior to curtain up. - As a rule, students should not use the foyer areas as a green room during technical rehearsals and on days of performance. - Cast and crew must remain in the theatre from the half hour call until the curtain is down, unless expressly permitted by the

-- Cast and crew must remain in the theatre from the half hour call until the curtain is down, unless permission is given by the Stage Manager, or as part of the action of the production. - Guests and friends may be met only in the theatre foyer after the performance and are NOT permitted in the backstage or dressing room areas at any time. - Members of the cast are not permitted to go onto the set during a set-up period or prior to a beginners call without the permission of the Stage Manager or Deputy Stage Manager. - No actor should appear in costume or make-up at any time in the FOH or other public areas, unless it is part of the action. - No Stage Managers, Deputy Stage Managers, Lighting/Sound Operators or performance crew are to appear in any FOH areas unless suitably attired, and as part of their duties. - If a dressing room is provided with general ceiling illumination, it is not essential to leave make-up lights turned on continually once made up for the performance; such lights can be turned on again as required. - No staff or student, unless working on the production currently occupying the theatre, is permitted in the backstage areas, including dressing rooms, at any time, this means before, during and after a performance or dress rehearsal. - Students NOT connected with a production must not assume that they can wander in and out of the theatre to observe technical and/or dress rehearsals, etc. without permission from the Stage Manager on behalf of the production's Director. - Announcements will be posted on the notice boards advising when students may attend a dress rehearsal. - A final dress rehearsal must be treated as a performance; cast and crew must remain in their work areas during this time and not frequent the auditorium or other FOH areas except as required by the production. - Cast and crew at all times should be aware of the proximity of the dressing rooms to the stage and be quiet during the performance. - The dressing room should be cleared within 30 minutes of each performance. - Before leaving the theatre, all cast and crew are responsible for making sure that all rubbish is put into the bins provided backstage. - There is to be no writing of any description on dressing room mirrors. - The above procedures will also apply in any other venue being utilised for a NIDA production.
+- Stage Manager, or as part of the action of the production. - Guests and friends may be met only in the theatre foyer after the performance and are NOT permitted in the backstage or dressing room areas at any time. - Members of the cast are not permitted to go onto the set during a set-up period or prior to a beginners call without the permission of the Stage Manager or Deputy Stage Manager. - No actor should appear in costume or make-up at any time in the FOH or other public areas unless it is part of the action. - No Stage Managers, Deputy Stage Managers, Lighting/Sound Operators, or performance crew are to appear in any FOH areas unless suitably attired, and as part of their duties. - If a dressing room is provided with general ceiling illumination, it is not essential to leave make-up lights turned on continually once made up for the performance; such lights can be turned on again as required. - No staff or student, unless working on the production currently occupying the theatre, is permitted in the backstage areas, including dressing rooms, at any time, this means before, during and after a performance or dress rehearsal. - Students NOT connected with a production must refrain from casually accessing theatres to observe technical and/or dress rehearsals, (etc) without permission from the Stage Manager on behalf of the production's Director. - Announcements will be posted on the notice boards advising when students may attend a dress rehearsal. - A final dress rehearsal must be treated as a performance; cast and crew must remain in their work areas during this time and not frequent the auditorium or other FOH areas except as required by the production. - At all times, cast and crew should be aware of the proximity of the dressing rooms to the stage and be quiet during the performance. - The dressing room should be cleared within 30 minutes of each performance. - Before leaving the theatre, all cast and crew are responsible for making sure that all rubbish is put into the bins provided backstage. - No writing of any description is permitted on dressing room mirrors.

+The above guidelines are applicable in any external venue being used for a NIDA production.